 These vegan Grain-Free No-Bake Cookies are healthier take on a classic cookie, made with a mix of nuts and seeds for a gluten-free, paleo-friendly treat!
 Healthy fats, low sugar.

-dairy-free chocolate chips
+- dairy-free chocolate chips

-cacao powder (or unsweetened cocoa)
+- cacao powder (or unsweetened cocoa)

 All that’s left is to scoop your cookies and chill.

-I used my medium cookie scoop* to drop the mixture onto the baking sheet, but you can also use a tablespoon and round into balls then flatten.
+I used my medium cookie scoop to drop the mixture onto the baking sheet, but you can also use a tablespoon and round into balls then flatten.

 The best thing about these cookies?
 They’re a satisfying, healthy dessert-like snack, loaded with good-for-you fats.

-- ½ cup sliced almonds
+- 1/2 cup sliced almonds

-- ¼ cup pumpkin seeds
+- 1/4 cup raw pumpkin seeds (pepitas)

-- ¼ cup sunflower seeds
+- 1/4 cup raw sunflower seeds

-- ¼ cup shredded coconut
+- 1/4 cup unsweetened shredded coconut

-- ½ cup natural nut or seed butter
+- 1/2 cup natural nut or seed butter

 - 1 TBS coconut oil